ji-podhead/DevOps/cheatsheets.md

 peopel might forget about this if they are hosting multiple vms and subnets on the same machine:
  - the vms/containers on the same machine can still talk to each other over layer2 since they are sharing the same nic (master)
- - if an atacker manages to break out, or hack into a container, he can performe a variety of attacks depending on the circumstances
+ - if an atacker manages to break out, or hack into a container...
- ***depending on your infrastructure this can give hackers a huge attack space***
+ - this can have various consequences. ***this can give hackers a huge attack space***

 #### Possibe Attacks
   - ***Brute Force Attacks*** to crack password